 - All Mentors actively work in Business Continuity or related Professional Practices

-- All Mentors are qualified and experienced Business Continuity professionals and hold either an FBCI, AFBCI or MBCI
+- All Mentors are qualified and experienced Business Continuity professionals and hold MBCI, AFBCI or FBCI membership status

 Mentoring is a learning relationship between two people based on listening, sharing and challenging.
 The Mentor is there to provide an independent view on how the Mentee could manage or deal with challenges at work.
 The Mentor should remain outside of the situation and should avoid providing straightforward answers and taking decisions for the Mentee.
 It is more about providing direction rather than answers.